FACTS ABOUT BIBLICAL PROPHECY

 OF HUMAN NATURE

 Sometimes God had to send a human messenger to remind His people what it meant to live a Godly life.
-Most knew God's commandments, but it was easy to become blind to issues close to home.
-Throughout the Old Testament, particularly in Jeremiah and Lamentations', God’s chosen nation kept ping-ponging back and forth.
-They’d follow God with fervor for one generation, then fall away from the next.
-Some kings followed God, and some chose to rule the nation according to their own desires.
-To keep this fickle group of people in check, God sent numerous prophets to get their attention.
-They often needed a stern reminder that their hardships were a consequence of choosing their own way over God’s.
-Instead, they opted for the temporary satisfaction of their desires and temptations.
+Throughout the Old Testament, God's chosen nation kept ping-ponging back and forth, particularly in Jeremiah and Lamentations.
+They'd follow God with fervor for one generation, then fall away from the next.
+Some kings followed God, and some chose to rule the nation according to their desires.
+God sent numerous prophets to get their attention to keep them in check.
+They often needed a stern reminder that their hardships resulted from choosing their way over God's.

 TO HELP US UNDERSTAND

-Notice, it’s not “to tell us the future, but to prepare us for the future!
-That does, however, include some details about what to look for as time goes on.
-Many of the most famous Bible prophecies such as those in Daniel and Revelation, predict power's progression from one nation to another.
-Daniel's declining metal quality speaks of the declining quality of government, the character of end-time leaders.
+It is not to tell us the future but to prepare us for it!
+Many of the most famous Bible prophecies, such as those in Daniel and Revelation, predict the power and progression from one nation to another.
+Daniel's declining metal quality speaks of the government's declining quality and end-time leaders' character.
 They also include some details about how that progression affects the ways people live.
-These prophecies are typically loaded with figurative language.
-The prophets had to think of the most effective way to describe events and complex concepts for the readers.
+These prophecies are typically loaded with figurative language, as the prophets had to think of the most effective way to describe events and complex concepts for the readers.
 For example,

-“Then I saw a second beast coming out of the earth.
-It had two horns like a lamb, but it spoke like a dragon.”
+"Then I saw a second beast coming out of the earth.
+I had two horns like a lamb, but it spoke like a dragon."
 (Revelation 13:11)

-Reading this, you might be thinking, beasts, horns, dragons.
-Remembering how to interpret symbolism, this beast represents a mighty person or nation.
-It has an appearance similar to a sheep, which symbolizes meekness and loyalty, but its evil will ultimately be revealed as it opens its mouth to speak “like a dragon.”
-But even words must be weighed in the balance with one behavior and time.
+Reading this, you might think of beasts, horns, and dragons.
+This beast represents a mighty person or nation.
+It has an appearance similar to a sheep, which symbolizes meekness and loyalty, but its evil will ultimately be revealed as it opens its mouth to speak "like a dragon."
+Hence, even words must be balanced with one's behavior over time.
 We cannot be quick to conclude just on leaders' words.

-Symbolic messages like these can also help us in our spiritual growth, rather than being told exactly which king would do what when this figurative imagery paints a larger picture.
-Rather than names, we get an idea of the nations' temperament and motivations or rulers who rise against God.
+But symbolic messages like these can also help us grow spiritually, rather than being told exactly which king would do what when this figurative imagery paints a larger picture.
 Prayerfully, with discernment, we can keep up with the Bible and the world's progression.

 TO GIVE US HOPE!

-“Look, I am coming soon!
+"Look, I am coming soon!
 My reward is with Me, and I will give it to each person according to what they have done. ...
-Blessed are they who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.”
-(Revelation 22:12-14) If we know how the story ends and ends well, what perspective does that give us for the more alarming prophecies we discover along the way?
-Evil things may be happening throughout the world, but God will be triumphant overall.
+Blessed are they who wash their robes, that they may have the right to the tree of life and go through the gates into the city."
+(Revelation 22:12-14) If we know how the story ends and ends well, what perspective does that give us for the more dire prophecies we discover along the way?
+Everything may happen throughout the world, but God will triumph over all.
 Just imagine how knowing that can aid in your studies.
-No matter what kind of odd depictions of the future (or the past or the present) you find in the Bible’s prophecies, where justice will always be served, and God will save those that follow Him.
+No matter what odd depictions of the future (or the past or the present) you find in the Bible's prophecies, justice will always be served, and God will save those who follow Him.

 8. Ezekiel 4